Atom (Ray Palmer): Brightest Day and Adventure Comics co-feature

 After failing to avoid detection, he is confronted by Uncle David and with his help, pulls him away from the Colony heading towards the teleporter.
-Once safe, Uncle David tells Ray about the Colony.
+Once safe, David tells Ray about the Colony.
 David also tells Ray that he could not leave and could not work on the projects on his own, he shows Ray how to travel using the astrology orb called the ant farm to see a mini-planet of microscopic nature.
 But, the Colony followed them to David's hideout and travels to the ant farm Ray then engages them in an epic battle.
 After the battle the Colony died from incineration as it did before but, Ray managed to save him using his stable white dwarf matter.
 Ray demanded to know what they desired and the Colony tells him the same thing, and they transport the ant farm to the Colony's base.
 He destroys Ray's belt buckle's white dwarf matter and kills himself.
 Since they cannot return, Ray follows David with a backup plan when suddenly Ray is approached by robotic insects.
 David explains that the robotic insects are caretakers.
 They manage to fix the belt buckle and he returns to normal size when in Colony's base.
 Failing to escape, Ray is forced by the scientist to bring the white dwarf matter.
 He shows the monitor renderings where Colony is standing in front of the hospital where is father his and he is going to kill him.